 - Are you seeking more advanced or experienced undergraduates?
 Please submit your experience through the Research Opportunity Submission Form below or email firstname.lastname@example.org directly with project details.
 We'll be in touch with next steps.

 Students' primary activity should be engaging in scholarly work.
 However, they should also be a part of or exposed to all aspects of the research process, including the nonglamorous (dishwashing, finding and copying articles, filing, entering data, etc.).

 What is Expected of You

 - Assist your student in the development and articulation of the project idea and plan.
-(Please note: the student is the primary author of the proposal.)
+(Please note: the student is the primary author for all undergraduate research proposals and awards.)